CountablyInfinite/oscp_cheatsheet/readme.md

 The following collection is a wild (but structured) selection of commands, snippets, links, exploits, tools, lists and techniques I personally tested and used on my journey to becoming an OSCP.
 I will extend and update it from time to time, so let's see where this is going.

 ## Disclaimer
 This cheatsheet is definitely not "complete".
-I am sure i forgot to write down hundreds of essential commands and you'll  probably ask yourself how i've even made it through the exam.
+I am sure i forgot to write down hundreds of essential commands, use most of them in the wrong way with unnessecary flags and you'll  probably soon ask yourself how i've even made it through the exam.
 Feel free to issue a PR if you want to help to improve the list.
 **Use for educational pruposes only!**

 ***